mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

 **`.any?`**

-Next anti-pattern commonly seen in Ruby newcomers world is to use `.each` to iterate though the Array and return boolean when it found a match:
+The next anti-pattern commonly seen by Ruby newcomers, is to use `.each` to iterate through the Array and return a boolean when it finds a match:

 <pre class="sh_ruby">
   def find_odd_number(arr)